compmem/smile/docs/install.rst

     -`Mac-Kivy Install Guide <http://kivy.org/docs/installation/installation-macosx.html>`_

 After you install Kivy, you must download and install SMILE.
-The following is a link to the smile download page, where you will download the zip, and extract it to an easy to find place.
+The following is a link to the SMILE download page, where you will download the zip, and extract it to an easy to find place.

     -`SMILE Download <https://github.com/compmem/smile/tree/master>`_

 Now, all you have to do is open the terminal and navigate to the newly extracted smile download folder.
 This folder should contain setup.py.
-Run the following line to install SMILE to your the special Kivy python distribution.
+Run the following line to install SMILE to your special Kivy distribution of python.

 ::